1984–85 Quebec Nordiques season: Playoffs

 The Nordiques faced off against the Philadelphia Flyers in the best of seven Conference finals.
 The Flyers had the best record in the NHL, as they had a 53–20–7 record, earning 113 points, winning the Patrick Division by twelve points over the second place Washington Capitals.
 In the playoffs, Philadelphia swept the New York Rangers in three games, before defeating the New York Islanders in five games in the division finals.
 Since the Adams Division had a better head-to-head record against the Patrick Division, the Nordiques got home-ice advantage.
 The series began with two games at Le Colisée, as the Nordiques won a tough defensive battle in overtime by a score of 2–1 to take an early series lead.
 The Flyers evened the series with a 4–2 win in the second game.
 The series moved over to the Spectrum in Philadelphia, and the Flyers took a 2–1 series lead with another 4–2 victory in the third game.
 The Nordiques rebounded in the fourth game at the Spectrum, silencing the Flyers with a 5–3 win to even the series up at two wins each.
 The fifth game was played back in Quebec City, and the defensively tight Flyers squeaked out a 2–1 victory in the fifth game to return home with a 3–2 series lead.
-Philadelphia dominated the Nordiques in the sixth game, outshooting Quebec 36–15, en route to a 3–0 victory to win the series and advance to the 1985 Stanley Cup Finals.
+Philadelphia dominated the Nordiques in the sixth game, outshooting Quebec 36–15, en route to a 3–0 victory to win the series and advance to the 1985 Stanley Cup Final.